jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Disciplines, fields
 - Units of measurement

-A single-word term is unproblematic, but things get more complex: there are two kinds of multiword terms.
+This is easy with a single-word term, but things get more complex; there are two kinds of multiword terms.
 A **bound compound term** uses multiple words or a phrase to denote a single concept:

 - The inverted forms of compound terms may be used as entry terms to preserve alphabetic proximity.
 - Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms).